fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 # A-Teams Political Strategist Co-founder
 ## Political operative (lobbyist/staffer/PR) who is ready to play the outside game

-Fight for the Future is a small Internet freedom activism team with big victories to its credit, such as organizing the protests that defeated SOPA/PIPA, and winning net neutrality rules in 2014.

-Our new initiative [A-Teams](https://www.fightforthefuture.org/ateams/) aims to create new, two-person teams that can achieve surprising political wins in the issue area of their choice, by combining political strategy and Internet savvy.
+Our new initiative A-Teams aims to create new, small teams that can achieve surprising political wins in the issue area of their choice, by combining political strategy and Internet savvy.

 We are seeking the founding political strategist and campaign director for one such “A-Team.”
-As the A-Team’s political strategist, you will focus on a political issue, such as climate change, prison reform, health care, or voting rights.
+As the A-Team’s political strategist, you will focus on a political issue, such as immigration reform, climate change, prison reform, health care, or voting rights.
 You and your A-Team will run a campaign to pass strong policy on your issue or stop a disastrous bill from becoming law.

 You should have a strong, insider-level understanding of the political process, but with an outsider’s optimism, creativity, and ability to speak about issues in ways that resonate with other outsiders, such as the public or any key constituency you need to move.
+At the core of all of your work, you seek to figure out how to climb over any barriers in your way, problem solve to make what is needed to capture the debate, and know how to bring millions of people to bear on an issue.

 You should also have some political attitudes about power, freedom, fairness, or caring for others that you carry with you since your teenage years.
+This should come through in your writing; you should have a strong, authentic voice.

-You will work alongside a creative, multidisciplinary software developer with all of the skills needed to leverage the Internet to reach and organize millions.
+You will work alongside a creative, multidisciplinary software developer/designer with all of the skills needed to leverage the Internet to reach and organize millions.
 We’ll work with you both to develop and execute plans.

 ## What you’ll do

 * Provoke a robust public debate in chosen political area by creating content (writing, video, web) and new realities (such as sign-on letters, events, rallies, protests, alliances, etc.) that support your position.
-* You have experience working on issue-based advocacy campaigns.
 * Look for cases where the public wants a certain policy, but where corruption or political inertia is holding it back.
 * Identify the forces and alliances that, if mobilized, could break through the corruption/inertia and achieve a political win.
 * Mobilize those forces and alliances, again and again, honing your skill over time.